Where? Second floor, room 818 of the Richelieu wing in the Louvre

 Commissioned by?
 Nicolas Rolin, the Chancellor of Burgundy under Duke Philip the Good.

-Backstory: This painting is also known as The Virgin with Chancellor Rolin or The Virgin of Chancellor Rolin.
 Nicolas Rolin commissioned this painting for the Saint Sebastian chapel (the Rolin family chapel) in the Notre-Dame-du-Châtel church in Autun, near Dijon in France.
 This was the church that Rolin visited when he grew up and where his ancestors were buried.
 Rolin was the main patron of this church, and there was even an elevated walkway from his house to the church such that he could enter it at any time.
-The painting entered the collection of the Louvre in 1805.

-Symbolism: The cross that Jesus holds in his left hand reminds the viewers that Jesus died for our sins.
-The three arches in the middle background represent the Holy Trinity, God, Jesus, and the Holy Spirit.
-The peacocks are a symbol of immortality.
-The flowers in the middle symbolize different virtues of Mary.
 Behind the praying hands of Rolin is a church tower to symbolize his faith.
 The church towers behind Jesus signify him as the center of the Church.
 The bridge in the background unites the common people and the Church.
 Some people have identified the city in the background as the New Jerusalem, but others are not so sure about this interpretation.

 Who is Van Eyck?
 Jan van Eyck was born around 1390 in Maaseik, Belgium, and died in 1441.
 He is one of the most important representatives of the Northern Renaissance.
 Until 1429, he was a court painter of Duke Philip the Good, which explains why he was asked for this painting.
 During this time, he undertook several diplomatic missions across Europe for the Duke.
 Among other countries, he visited Italy, where he could learn from the innovative Italian painters.
-He was ahead of his time by using a realistic and naturalistic style in his work.
-This was, in part, possible because he was one of the first painters who used oil paint.
-He has had a big influence on future artists, including Sandro Botticelli.
-One of his most famous works hangs in the National Gallery in London and is The Arnolfini Portrait, which was probably painted a year before this painting.

-Fun fact: The capital above the head of Rolin contains some very interesting details.
-It contains the following scenes: Adam and Eve expulsed from Paradise, Abel killing Cain, and Noah’s drunkenness with the Ark on the top left.
-On the capital on the right side of the room is a scene about Abraham and Melchizedek.
 However, Van Eyck seems to have freely interpreted these Biblical stories as he has altered some details.
-For example, to the left of Noah, four men are depicted.
+For example, to the right of Noah, four men are depicted.
 These men should represent the sons of Noah.
 However, Noah only had three sons.
 It seems likely that Van Eyck has altered these scenes to draw some parallels with Rolin’s life.
 Rolin, for example, had four sons and each of the ‘sons of Noah’ seem to represent the different roles of the sons of Rolin.

 Interested in a copy for yourself?
 Poster or canvas.